neat/adaptive/core

 LINEAR_HORIZON_DEFAULT

-Default horizon for linear schedule.
+Default generation horizon used by the pre-planned linear complexity-budget schedule.

 MINIMAL_TOPOLOGY_OFFSET

-Offset added to input/output for minimal topology.
+Offset added to input and output width for minimal feed-forward topology sizing.

 MUTATION_SIGMA_SCALE

-Scale applied to mutation sigma for perturbations.
+Scale factor applied to mutation sigma when computing self-adaptation perturbation bounds.

 MUTATION_STRATEGY_ANNEAL